gov-cy/staging-govcy-design-system-docs/README.md

 ### 3. Install modules

-Navigate to the unziped `dsf-design-system-docs-static-master` folder though the command line and Run the following command `npm install`
+Navigate to the unziped `govcy-design-system-docs` folder though the command line and Run the following command `npm install`

 ### 4. Connect it to a Github repository